 Fulfilling Time Off Requests Could Be Challenging without Labor Management Software during COVID

-When a worker puts in a request for vacation time, they appreciate a prompt response so they can then finalize their plans.
+When a worker puts in a request for personal time off (PTO) , they appreciate a prompt response so they can then finalize their plans.
 Employee scheduling software expedites the review and approval process for time off.

 Employees might also want to engage in shift swapping.
 While people are not taking as many vacations during the COVID-19 crisis, some employees may need to trade time if they or a loved one are sick.
 Labor management software makes it easier to trade this time.
 This keeps one of your employees from having to physically approach or text their co-workers to offer to switch time.